vicgalle/samsi-deep-learning/README.md

 2. A basic logistic regression and multilayer perceptron for the MNIST dataset. [notebook](https://github.com/vicgalle/samsi-deep-learning/blob/master/2_mnist.ipynb)

-3. Intro to NLP processing using torchtext, the IMDB dataset and a LSTM network. [notebook](https://github.com/vicgalle/samsi-deep-learning/blob/master/3_rnn_imdb.ipynb)
+3. Intro to NLP using torchtext, the IMDB dataset and both an LSTM network and a Transformer. [notebook](https://github.com/vicgalle/samsi-deep-learning/blob/master/3_rnn_imdb.ipynb)

 ## Contact